ivanvaccari/docker-barcode-scanner/README.md

 A microservice that scans for 1D/2D in images and pdf files.

 This service offers just one REST API: `/api/scan` that takes all the needed data as input ad returns the found codes.
-It supports png images and PDF files.
+It supports PNG images, JPEG images and PDF files.

 Supported 1D/2D formats: